top of page

 Our Vision

-It is a promotion to allow the community to be better informed and to advocate and protect the rights of deaf people with learning disabilities, Attention Deficit Hyperactivity, Attention Deficit Hyperactivity Disorder (ADHD), Intellectual Disability, Autism Spectrum Disorder (ASD), the Irlen Spectral Filter and Learning Styles.
+It is a promotion endeavor to allow the community to be better informed, and to advocate and protect the rights of deaf people with learning disabilities, Attention Deficit Disorder (ADD), Attention Deficit Hyperactivity Disorder (ADHD), Intellectual Disability (ID), Autism Spectrum Disorder (ASD), the Irlen Syndrome, and different Learning Styles.

 Our Mission

-Our mission is to empower people through enhancing knowledge, experiences, and perspectives of the deaf community, enhancing education, and sharing resources for people with learning disabilities, Attention Deficit Hyperactivity, Attention Deficit Hyperactivity Disorder (ADHD), Intellectual Disability, Autism Spectrum Disorder (ASD), the Irlen Spectral Filter and Learning Styles.
-Additionally, the ability to have group support outside of the real world.
+Our mission is to empower people through enhancing knowledge, experiences, and perspectives of the deaf community, enhancing education, and sharing resources for people with learning disabilities, Attention Deficit Disorder (ADD), Attention Deficit Hyperactivity Disorder (ADHD), Intellectual Disability (ID), Autism Spectrum Disorder (ASD), the Irlen Syndrome, and different Learning Styles.
+All to be able to have support outside in the real world.

 bottom of page